New Libya coach hopes to tempt back retired players

 "I count a lot on the support of the Libyan fans in order to overcome the last period of failures and I will work to achieve that."

-This will be a first venture into international coaching for Bataw who has previously spent time working in the Libyan top flight for Al Madina.
+This will be a first venture into international coaching for Bataw who has previously spent time in charge of Libyan top flight teams including Al Ittihad, Abu Salim and most recently Al Madina.